TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising: Limitations and applications

-While the data released in this paper was tailored to our specific problem statement and benchmarks in physics, these ultra-long time series data hold potential for diverse applications beyond physics.
-Many long time series datasets, such as stock prices or weather data, exhibit relatively uniform frequency characteristics.
-As a complement, our data release and subsequent models are built on frequency-rich detector-generated, long time series data and could fill in this gap.
-If building a foundation model for time series predictions or anomaly detection, our data provide a unique abundance of spectral complexity.
+While the data released in this paper was tailored to our specific problem statement and benchmarks in physics, these ultra-long time series datasets have the potential to benefit a wide range of applications beyond physics.
+Similar to TIDMAD, many other scientific domains involves time series datasets exhibiting relatively uniform frequency characteristics, with the primary analytical task focused on extracting signals from these time series.
+Examples include pulsar timing from radio observatory data (astronomy)\cite{pulsar_timing}, detecting seismic arrivals above background noise (geology)\cite{Sesmic_noise}, identifying sea surface and near-surface temperature anomalies (climate science)\cite{sea_temp}, and recognizing atrial fibrillation among noises and other rhythms in short-term ECG recordings (health science)\cite{ECG}.
+If a foundation model were to be developed for general time series analysis in science, our frequency-rich, detector-generated, long time series data could provide a uniquely abundant source of spectral complexity.